teguhteja/odoo-addons/od_openacademy_website/learn/01 Understanding of Controllers and Routes to Display Data on the Website ｜｜ Odoo 16 [1ULdB_d89ys].md

+1
+- create usings scaffold od_openacademy_website
+- edit manifest

-Here is the extracted text from the Odoo website controller in the image:
+- Here is the extracted text from the Odoo website controller in the image:

 ```python
 from odoo import http